A Step-by-Step Guide to Mixing Drums

 Cymbals and Overheads

-• Carve out space for the vocal by making a small cut around 5 kHz, if needed
+• If needed, carve space for vocals with a small cut around 5 kHz.

 Compressors are powerful tools that allow you to control the dynamic response of a drum kit.
 They can be used to enhance the attack of each drum, create a more controlled sound, or help glue the whole mix together.